Combine Similar Rows and Sum Values in Google Sheets

 Published on

-Even if you don’t know how to use Query, you may go through my formula to gain the basic skill to combine similar rows and sum values in Google Sheets.
+Even if you’re unfamiliar with the QUERY function, you can follow my formula to gain the basic skills needed to combine similar rows and sum values in Google Sheets.

 Formula: